 Hazing.

-Doing, requiring or encouraging any act, whether or not the act is voluntarily agreed upon, in conjunction with initiation or continued membership or participation in any group, that causes or creates a substantial risk of causing mental or physical harm or humiliation.
-Such acts may include, but are not limited to, use of alcohol, creation of excessive fatigue, and paddling, punching or kicking in any form.
+Doing, requiring, or encouraging any act, whether or not the act is voluntarily agreed upon, tied to initiation, continued membership, or participation in any group, that causes or creates a substantial risk of causing mental or physical harm or humiliation.
+Such acts may include, but are not limited to, using alcohol, creating excessive fatigue, and paddling, punching, or kicking in any form.
 Failure to intervene, prevent, or report acts of hazing may constitute a violation of this section.

 Student conduct system abuse.

-Abuse of any university student conduct system, including but not limited to:
+Abuse of any university student conduct system, including, but not limited to:

-Failure to obey the summons or directives of a student conduct body or university official;
+Failure to obey the summons or directives of a hearing body, as defined in 3335-23-10, or university official;

-Falsification, distortion, or misrepresentation of information before a student conduct body;
+Falsification, distortion, or misrepresentation of information before a hearing body, as defined in 3335-23-10, or university official;

 Disruption or interference with the orderly conduct of a student conduct proceeding;